wfaultms/cintel-04-reactive/README.md

 1. Click on this README.md file for editing.
 1. Update the README.md file by changing your name in the author link above.
-1. Update the links in the README.md file to your username instead of denisecase.
+1. Update the links in the README.md file to your username instead of wfaultms.

 ### Save Your Changes